Kaitlynpham-ng/spatial-query-algorithms/README.md

 # BRANCH-AND-BOUND ALGORITHM

 def min_dist_to_mbr(qx, qy, mbr):
-    """
-    Minimum Euclidean distance from query point (qx, qy) to the given MBR.
-    Returns 0 when the query point is inside the rectangle.
-    Acts as a lower bound on the distance to any point stored within that MBR, allowing entire subtrees to be pruned during BaB search.
-    """
-    # Snap the query onto the nearest point on the rectangle boundary

     cx = max(mbr['x1'], min(qx, mbr['x2']))      # Closest x on the MBR to the query
     cy = max(mbr['y1'], min(qy, mbr['y2']))      # Closest y on the MBR to the query
     return math.sqrt((qx - cx) ** 2 + (qy - cy) ** 2)

 def bab_nn(rtree, query):
-    """
-    Nearest-neighbour search using Branch-and-Bound on the R-tree.
-    - Start at the root
-    - Always go into the child MBRs in order of increasing distance to the query
-    - At leaves, check all points and update the current best
-    - When backtracking, prune any subtree whose MBR is already farther than the best distance
-    """

     qx, qy = query['x'], query['y']  # unpack query coordinates

     # Search a subtree and return (best_point, best_dist) found there